-This shrimp Teriyaki noodle is an under 30-minute meal.
+The shrimp Teriyaki noodles is an under 30-minute meal.
 It’s quick, easy and equally appetizing.
-A few minutes of prep work may be needed depending upon if you require your shrimp to be bouncy like you find in restaurants.
+A few minutes of prep work may be needed if you want your shrimp to be bouncy like you find in restaurants.

-I used Somen (Japanese style thin noodles) for this teriyaki.
-Its Organic and 100% whole wheat and the only ingredient on the label was, organic whole wheat and salt.
-I doubted that because of the texture, look and the taste was so much like the regular enriched wheat noodles, which means it was too good.
+I used Somen (Japanese style thin noodles) to make shrimp teriyaki noodles.
+It’s Organic, 100% whole wheat and the only ingredient on the label was organic whole wheat and salt.
+I used that because of the texture, look and the taste was so much like the regular enriched wheat noodles, which means it was too good.
 Recently I found an Asian grocery place with an entire aisle full of different types of noodles from soba to egg noodles.
 Wow!
 It is every noodle lovers paradise.

-This Teriyaki sauce is homemade with soy sauce as one of the main ingredient.
+This Teriyaki sauce is homemade with soy sauce as one of the main ingredients.
 It is so much healthier than the store-bought ones and takes only a few minutes to prepare.
 If you have store-bought teriyaki sauce, then you can reduce the prep time by a few minutes.
 You can make the teriyaki sauce in advance.

 - 1 Pound 1/2 kg Shrimp, peeled and deveined